Kreon scanners and arms:

 Efficient time saving

-The combination of density of information, speed of data acquisition and best-fit algorithms create a time-saver.
+The combination of density of information, speed of data acquisition and best-fit algorithms creates a time-saver.
 In addition, the program for automatic control is much easier and faster in use than its equivalent in traditional probing.
 In practice, non-contact methods are simpler to use due to a lack of fixturing, which adds flexibility to existing machines, and flexibility to the process.
 For example, using a Kreon laser scanner instead of a standard probe saves about 50% processing time when controlling a metal stamping part.

 Reducing costs and time

 Kreon 3D laser scanners are capable of generating digital data from any physical object.
 High-quality 3D scanning (Solano and Zephyr II range of scanners connected to CMMs or to Kreon measuring arms) virtually reproduces all the details of any object.
 Polygonia software helps the operators employ well-known reverse engineering software by generating any surface from the point cloud with the help of Kreon scanners.